sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Other:** The SEO Framework 4.1.2 or higher is now required, from 4.0.0.
 * **Other:** WordPress 5.1 or higher is now required, from 4.9.
 * **Other:** We now enforce [TSF coding standards](https://github.com/theseoframework/wpcs-tsf) for opcode performance, intercompatibility, and reliability.
-* **Other:** TODO This plugin is now compatible with PHP 8.0-RCTODO.
-This ensures compatibility with PHP 8.0 when it releases to the public, but changes may be provisionary.
+* **Other:** This plugin is now compatible with PHP 8.0.0-RC1<https://wiki.php.net/todo/php80>.
+This ensures compatibility with PHP 8.0.0 when it becomes generally available, but changes may be provisionary.
+	* Although a new PHP version is exciting, we advise against updating until the dust has settled.
+PHP 8.0 brings many deprecations and breaking changes, and those will probably cause many issues on your website for months to come, until all your plugins and theme have been updated accordingly.
+There's also no noticeable nor notable benefit using PHP 8.0 over PHP 7.4 for WordPress.
 * **Other:** We removed all script loaders in this plugin, and rely on The SEO Framework to load scripts, instead.
 	* The exception is for the scripts that are used when TSF isn't available, wherefor we've been using a simpler loader.

+TODO retest with latest PHP 8.0.0 RC.
 TODO require TSF 4.1.2 with:
-* `tsf-reset-image-editor` allows us to reset the media handler.
+* `resetImageEditorActions` allows us to reset the media handler.
 TODO fix index.php todos
 TODO remove all images, and rely on SVG only?
 TODO remove feed?
 Our plans never came to fruition for it...